rust-lang/rust/doc/tutorial.md

 // When x and y go out of scope, refcount goes to 0, box is freed
 ~~~~

-NOTE: We may in the future switch to garbage collection, rather than
+***Note:*** We may in the future switch to garbage collection, rather
-reference counting, for shared boxes.
+than reference counting, for shared boxes.

 Shared boxes never cross task boundaries.